 College Policy Number/Title:

 A listing of low emission and high efficiency (LEHE) vehicles is maintained by the US Green Car Council.
-To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be provided to the public safety office.
+To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be submitted to the public safety office.
 Public safety will issue stickers for approved vehicles that must be placed on the right rear bumper.

 Carpool spaces are reserved for vehicles with at least three occupants and display a valid car pool permit from the sustainability office.
 Complete parking and traffic regulations are available in the public safety office.